DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 * `GetKey` is different from `GetKeyDown`, try looking it up in the manual.
 * Use `Time.deltaTime` to increment the timer.

-After giving this a go you can look at [KeyShooting.cs](./Library/KeyShooting.cs) for an implemantation of these two features.
+After giving this a go you can look at [KeyShooting.cs](./Library/KeyShooting.cs) for an implementation of these two features.